 Wind Chill and Heat Index Calculator

-Calculate wind chill or heat index based on temperature, wind speed, and humidity.
+Calculate wind chill from temperature and wind speed, or heat index from temperature and humidity.

 Wind Chill and Heat Index describe how the human body perceives temperature, taking into account wind and humidity.